goatatwork/yaml/README.md

 ## YAML FILES

-`docker-compose-nginx.yaml` - Runs nginx-unprivileged:1.2 on port 8888.
+`docker-compose-nginx.yaml` - Runs nginx-unprivileged:1.2 on whatever port it finds in an NGINX_PORT environment variable.